swilen-iwanow/fictional-chainsaw/README.md

-# fictional-chainsaw
+# The fictional-chainsaw repository

-bunch of golang code snippets
+A bunch of golang code snippets